Signs of Water Damage in Subfloors (Warning Signs of Hidden Structural Damage)

 - Reducing humidity in affected rooms

 Improved airflow supports drying but should not replace addressing the moisture source itself.
+A surface that feels dry does not prove that the subfloor or the space beneath it is dry.

 Monitor Damage Progression Carefully